Board of Directors

 David is a chartered accountant by profession.
 He spent several years working with Shell, both overseas and in the UK.
 Subsequently, he took up a post at the Government Office North West, moving on to become Resources Director at Cheshire Peaks and Plains Housing Trust.
 David is the former Finance Director for the UK charity, Retrak, which supports street children in Africa.

-Ruth McNeil, Non-Executive Director
+Lorraine Butcher, Non-Executive Director

 Tracy Bullock, Chief Executive